def324/sunside/README.md

   - Day/night regions of the Earth (terminator).
   - Position of the sun (subsolar point).
   - Sunlight at the aircraft (day/twilight/night + left/right/ahead/behind when visible).
-  - Route summary (duration + distance in km/mi with nautical miles).
+  - Route summary (duration + distance; defaults to km/mi by locale, click to cycle km/mi/nmi).

 This repository contains the full implementation: **core logic**, a **Svelte UI**, **data prep scripts**, and **tests**.